-Non-Degree Seeking students will be held to the same standards as degree seeking students and must successfully complete course work.
-Students will be notified to contact a Program Coordinator should he/she receive a first grade below B minus (B-).
-Should a student receive a second grade below B minus (B-) or a grade of F, the student will automatically be withdrawn from graduate studies and must wait one year (three academic terms) to reapply
+Non-Degree Seeking students will be held to the same standards in coursework as degree seeking students.
+Students will be notified to contact a Program Coordinator should they receive a first grade below B minus (B-).
+Should a non-degree seeking student receive a second grade below B minus (B-) or a grade of F, the student will automatically be withdrawn from graduate studies and must wait one year (three academic terms) to reapply.